This page provides detailed information on how to use SACStat.

 The partially suspended sentence tab brings up three subtabs:

 The wholly suspended sentence tab, community correction order tab and intensive correction order tab bring up a graph showing sentence lengths in months for charges that received each outcome.
 Each graph has two columns: one for aggregate sentences and one for non-aggregate sentences.
-Under the Sentencing Act 1991 (Vic), aggregate sentences cannot exist for community correction and intensive correction, so the aggregate columns for these sentence types will be empty.
+Under the Sentencing Act 1991 (Vic), aggregate sentences are not available for community correction orders and intensive correction orders, so the aggregate columns for these sentence types will be empty.

 The community-based order tab shows sentence lengths in months for charges of the offence.